-Figure 5 shows the performance for each relation type, showing that our model obtains 100% test set accuracy for the transforms between 3rd pers. sg present-infinitive.
-It obtains the lowest accuracy (91.76%) for plural-singular.
-From Figure 2 we have learned that these very relations are the most difficult ones for the relation encoder to distinguish between.
-(The inverse singular-plural is generally easier; one difficulty of plural-singular seem to be to determine how many character to remove, while the patterns for adding the -s suffix is generally simpler).
-An example demonstrating this can be seen in Table 6: buzzes:buzz, where the model incorrectly predicted buzze.
+Figure 6 shows the performance for each relation type, showing that our model obtains 100% test set accuracy for the transforms between comparative-superlative.
+It obtains the lowest accuracy (85.19%) for past-infinitive, 94.17%, and 92.23% for plural-singular, and singular-plural, respectively.
+From Figure 4 we have learned that these very relations are the most difficult ones for the relation encoder to distinguish between.
+One difficulty of plural-singular seems to be to determine how many character to remove, while the patterns for adding the -s suffix is generally simpler.
+An example demonstrating this can be seen in Table 7: buzzes:buzz, where the model incorrectly predicted buzze.